Botomy/Botomy/botomy-wiki/docs/game-play/level-data.md

 ## hazards

-Hazards are things that can hurt you - bombs, icicles, etc.
+Hazards are things that can hurt you - bombs, icicles, lightning storms, etc.

 ```
   hazards: [